Jc-alt logo

 # peak stack[-2]: left wall

-# then we just add the right wall to the stack maintaining monotonic order
+# then we just add the right wall to the stack maintaining monotonic order.

-# Check: if stack empty after pop, no left wall exists
+# Check: if stack empty after pop, no left wall exists (had 1 but not 2 elements)

 # implies: cannot trap water, end while loop, add item to stack